Nichaya Thamboolam: Production

 For the song "Padaithane Padaithane", Ranga initially built an elaborate set; however he had it torn down and "instead painted the floor wet black and used lamp posts".

 Soundtrack

 The music composed by Viswanathan–Ramamoorthy and the lyrics were penned by Kannadasan.
 "Padaithane Padaithane" is set in Bilaskhani Todi, a Hindustani raga.

+"Paavadai Dhavaniyil" is loosely based on Yamuna Kalyani.

 Reception

 The film was a box-office success, though it did not hit the 100-day mark.